Family, Tokyo

 Getting around Tokyo with children

-Tip! đź’ˇ If this is your first time visiting Tokyo, I highly recommend reading my guide to public transportation in Tokyo to get familiar with how it works.
+Tip! 💡 If this is your first time visiting Tokyo, I highly recommend reading my guide to public transportation in Tokyo to get familiar with how it works.

-Fares – Children aged 5 and below do not need to pay for public trains in Tokyo.
-However, 6 to 12-year-olds have to pay for a child fare, which is 50% of adult fare.
+Child Fares – Children aged 5 and below do not need to pay for public trains in Tokyo.
+However, 6 to 12-year-olds will have to pay for a child fare, which is 50% of adult fare.
 You can buy children’s IC cards at any train station, though you’ll be asked to provide proof of age so make sure to bring their passports.
-If they are above 12, they are considered adults and must pay the adult fare.
+Kids above 12 will need to pay the full adult fare.

-Timing – Trains in Tokyo is notorious for congestion during peak hour.
-As such, I would highly, HIGHLY recommend avoiding traveling on the train with small children before 10 a.m. on weekdays, and between 6-8 p.m. on weeknights, especially if you’re still bringing them in strollers.
+Timing – Trains in Tokyo are notorious for congestion during peak hours.
+As such, I would HIGHLY recommend avoiding traveling on the train with small children during busy times, especially if you’re still bringing them in strollers.
+Peak hours are before 10 AM on weekdays and between 6-8 PM on weeknights.

 Social norms in public transport in Tokyo – Unfortunately in Tokyo, there are no social expectations to give up seats for kids or elderly, or even pregnant women.
 Some trains would have “priority” carriage where you may be able to get a seat.
-In my experience though, I still sometimes couldn’t get a seat in those carriages.
+In my experience though, I still couldn’t get a seat in priority carriages sometimes.

 2. Taking a Taxi in Tokyo

-While taxi is not the most cost-effective way of exploring Tokyo, there might be times you need to use them, especially when traveling with kids.
-But if you’re just taking it for a short ride, the fares are actually reasonable when divided among the number of people taking the taxi.
+While taxis are not the most cost-effective way of exploring Tokyo, there might be times you need to use them, especially when traveling with kids.
+But if you’re just taking it for a short ride, the fares are reasonable when divided among the number of people taking the taxi.
 Car seats are not required for small children traveling in a taxi in Tokyo.

 Kids-friendly Restaurants in Tokyo

 • Komeraku – An ochazuke restaurant, where you get a dashi soup broth, some dried seaweed, and bonito flakes to mix with the rice.
 They have a kid’s menu here (hamburger with fries and a side of rice).
-But if yours is anything like mine, you can also just order them an extra bowl of rice with some sides (salted salmon, ikura or shirasu).
+But if yours is anything like mine, you can also just order them an extra bowl of rice with some sides (salted salmon, ikura, or shirasu).
 My 4-year-old loves it because he can customize his bowl!
+There are a few branches around Tokyo in Urayasu, Shinjuku, Shibuya and Ebisu.

 • Zauo – A restaurant where you can catch the fish yourself and ask them to cook it for you.
+This is a hit with older kids!
 Reservation is recommended.
+There are three branches in Tokyo: Meguro, Shinjuku, and Shibuya.

 Things to do in Tokyo with kids

 There are plenty of activities, museums, and exhibits for kids to enjoy in Tokyo.
-If you are interested in any of the activities below, I recommend buying the tickets online because they tend to be cheaper than buying at the door.
+If you are interested in any of the activities below, I recommend buying the tickets online because they are usually cheaper than buying at the door.
+I’ll link places to buy tickets from below.

 1. Tokyo Toy Museum